 Notice near the end of His ministry in speaking about the judgment (Matt.
 25:31-46), Jesus said He would separate the sheep from the goats.
 He said that those who physically fed or clothed or visited “the least of these my brethren” had done so unto Him.
 Meanwhile, the goats on his left side had never noticed the physical or emotional needs of those around them.
 These didn’t have any good works.
 He didn’t know them.

 Do you see a pattern here?
 Christianity or “pure religion” (James 1:27) is about being moved with compassion and visiting the widow in her affliction, looking after the poor, visiting the sick and taking care of others while keeping yourself unspotted from the world and its pulls toward sin by overcoming the pulls of the flesh through Christ.
 It’s living a life of love and good works through Christ Jesus who dwells within us.
+We are to have a servant’s heart toward others as if to the Lord.
 It’s not about circumcision or meat sacrificed to idols or a point of knowledge magnified beyond it’s intended proportion.
-It’s not about getting behind Mr. Phil N. DeBlanc and supporting his end time ministry, nor is it the buildings we build or the booklets we publish.
+It’s not about getting behind Mr. Phil N. DeBlanc and supporting his end time ministry, nor is it the buildings we build or the booklets we publish or even the websites, such as this one, we manage.
 Those aren’t the issues Jesus is concerned with when He addresses the sheep and the goats at the final judgment.

 The Money Trail

 There’s an old investigative tool used in law enforcement and news reporting to determine one’s motive that says “follow the money trail.”
 Unfortunately, in a twisted way, many churches are in competition with the poor for your dollars.
-Your storing up treasure in heaven by giving to the poor means there will be less in the collection plate so the church can’t get that new roof they need or pay those administrative costs along with the minister’s salary.
-That’s why too often you’ll rarely if ever hear those whose livelihoods depend on your generous contributions encouraging you to give money elsewhere, like to the poor.
+In what I call churchianity, your storing up treasure in heaven by giving to the poor means there will be less in the collection plate so the church can’t get that new roof they need or pay those administrative costs along with the minister’s salary.
+That’s why too often you’ll rarely hear those whose livelihoods depend on your generous contributions encouraging you to give money elsewhere, like to the poor.

-Are all those scriptures about how “God loves a cheerful giver” or “it’s more blessed to give than to receive” or not sowing sparingly or giving as you are able strongly preached concerning giving money to the poor as they were intended or are they instead only read at offering times for a collection to the church organization?
+Are all of those scriptures about how “God loves a cheerful giver” or “it’s more blessed to give than to receive” or not sowing sparingly or giving as you are able or giving “and it will be given to you: good measure, pressed down, shaken together, and running over” strongly preached concerning giving money to the poor as they were intended or are they instead only read at offering times for a collection to the church organization?
 I believe you know the answer.

 By in large, collectively and individually, the poor have been ignored by far too many of us for far too long.
 It doesn’t mean there hasn’t been an occasional crumb falling off the table or a feel good project with a little bit of PR value for the church occurring once in a while.
-Something has gone awry in our churches and many of us have been willing participants.
+If we’re honest with ourselves, something has gone awry in our churches and many of us, including myself, have been willing participants.

 In many ways this article I’m writing is for me and others like me who give on occasion, but not truly as a way of life.
 Figuratively, with rare exceptions, there have been slim pickings in my barley field for the widows and the needy.
 I’ve needed to repent of losing that first love and do the first works.
 My attitude toward helping the poor and even being able to define who they are was wrong.

-In looking back to the 1960s and the then U.S. President’s “War on Poverty” those of us who lived during that time saw the abuse and wasteful spending on the poor.
+In looking back to the 1960s and the then U.S. President’s “War on Poverty,” those of us who lived during that time saw the abuse and wasteful spending on the poor.
 In the 1970s I remember standing in line at the supermarket buying hamburger while the lady in front of me with food stamps was buying sirloin steaks for her family.
-At church services there were proverbs read to us about laziness causing poverty and those younger widows we aren’t to enable.
-An oft quoted favorite passage was about a man not eating if he doesn’t work.
-Experiences like the one with the lady buying those steaks with her food stamps was why it sounded appealing when the minister (out of any context) in talking about the poor often quoted the words of Christ when he said, “The poor you have with you always” (Matt.
+At church services there were proverbs read to us about laziness causing poverty and an oft quoted favorite passage was about a man not eating if he doesn’t work.
+Experiences like the one with the lady buying those steaks with her food stamps was why it sounded appealing when the minister (out of any context) in talking about the poor often quoted the words of Christ when He said, “The poor you have with you always” (Matt.
 26:11).
 That phrase came out like an epithet implying that giving to the poor was like pouring money down a rat hole.
 It validated a stereotyped cynicism many of us in the U.S. had about the poor.

 I remember in the 1960s and 1970s how few sermons there were at our church headquarters about love.
 Frankly, back then I didn’t want to hear about love and good works.
 My ears were itching for news on the latest world event proving we were living in the last days.
 Who wants to hear about love when you can hear a voice thundering about who the Beast might be and how we can escape the Great Tribulation?